Fisher Investments Review

 Robo-advisors are computer algorithms that create portfolios based on your age, investment horizon, and future objectives.

-In my opinion, they do at least 85% (if not much more) as well as a financial advisor for lower fees — typically between 0.25–0.50%.
+In short, they do at least 70% as well as a financial advisor for much lower fees — typically between 0.25–0.50%.

-So, if you're young and don't want to manage your own money, a robo-advisor is probably the right option for you (I like Betterment).
+So, if you're young and your financial life is pretty simple, a robo-advisor may be the right option for you (I like Betterment).

 Final verdict